chjackson/survextrap/README.md

 Major things to do are:

-* Thoughtful default priors for hazard changes without external data, e.g. in terms of orders of magnitude.
-Better thought-out knot choice, particularly with external data.
-Empirical work to show the impact of priors and knot choice.
+* Empirical work to show the impact of priors and knot choice.
+Can we derive more practically-meaningful default priors for changes in hazard through time, e.g. in terms of orders of magnitude?
+How much does knot choice matter in particular with external data?

 * More experience and examples of using it with real external data, including a vignette that lists how to implement all previously-suggested approaches for extrapolation with external data.

+* Background hazard / relative survival models:

+	* Ability to supply background hazard at any arbitrary times, including in the long term, in the manner of an external dataset.

+	* Ability to include background hazard during prediction.
+Currently, predictions from relative survival models exclude all other causes.

-* Recommendations for how to use cure and relative survival together, and consider whether these need to be extended.
-For example, uncertainty in the background hazard, with non-proportional hazards with study population (additive or more flexible?)
+	* Consider if they should be extended to include uncertainty in the background hazard, with non-proportional hazards with study population (additive or more flexible?)

-* Explain relation to dynamic GLMs as used by [Kearns et al](https://doi.org/10.1177%2F0272989X19873661) and related papers.
-Can "random walk" principles used in their dynamic model inspire a sensible prior for hazard changes?

 * Thorough testing, documentation and error handling.